rizkinov/cbre-business-card-generator/README.md

 # CBRE Business Card Editor

 A professional web-based business card editor that generates print-ready CMYK PDFs for CBRE employees.
-Built with React, Next.js, and the CBRE Web Elements design system.
+Built with React, Next.js, and a custom CBRE design system.

 ## 🎯 Features